Chinese eggplant recipe is popular as Sichuan eggplant or Szechuan eggplant. This is a quick vegan recipe with Asian flavors.

 2 - Other Ingredients

-Other ingredients are Chinese eggplants, garlic, ginger, dry red chilies, green onions and toasted sesame seeds, olive oil, corn starch
+Other ingredients are Chinese eggplants, garlic, ginger, dry red chilies, green onions, toasted sesame seeds, olive oil, and cornstarch.

 Step - 1 - Prepare the sauce